id-studiolab/Digital-Interfaces/assignments/07+08-animistic-design/fading-and-blinking-a-chainable-led-index.md

 # Fading and blinking a Chainable LED

-This example used the [Chainable LED](https://id-studiolab.github.io/Connected-Interaction-Kit/components/chainable-led/chainable-led-chaineo) of the Connected Interaction Kit, connected to `D6` of the Expander Board.
+This example uses the [Chainable LED](https://id-studiolab.github.io/Connected-Interaction-Kit/components/chainable-led/chainable-led-chaineo) of the Connected Interaction Kit, connected to `D6` of the Expander Board.

 ```python
 ##--- Library Imports